English Major

 Our curriculum emphasizes both broad and specific skills that students can take into the job market or to graduate school.
 As an important complement to our curriculum, students have the opportunity to participate in a robust internship program to try out their skills in the workplace while earning college credit.

-To learn more about the major and see a sample 4-year plan, please visit the undergraduate catalog.
+To learn more about the major and see a sample 4-year plan, undergraduate catalog.

 -